hevnsnt/Awesome_Incident_Response/README.md

 ### 1. Develop an Incident Response Plan and exercise it:

 Your company should have a comprehensive plan in place that outlines the steps to be taken in the event of a cyber attack or breach.
 An Awesome Incident Response Plan (IRP) should cover several key components to ensure an effective and coordinated response to cyber incidents.
-Here are some of the most important components to include:

-* **Purpose and Scope:**
-Clearly define the purpose and scope of the IRP.
-Outline the objectives, goals, and intended audience of the plan.
-Specify the types of incidents covered and any specific exclusions.
-* **Roles and Responsibilities:**
-Identify the key roles and responsibilities of the incident response team members and other stakeholders.
-This should include the CISO, incident commander, IT staff, legal counsel, public relations, and any external entities involved in the response by name, with contact information.
-* **Incident Categorization and Classification:**
-Establish a framework for categorizing and classifying incidents based on their severity, impact, and type.
-This helps in prioritizing and allocating appropriate resources for incident response.
-It should also specifically state who has the authority to declare an incident (vs. a security event)
-* **Incident Detection and Reporting:**
-Define procedures for detecting and reporting incidents.
-Describe the methods and tools used for monitoring, including intrusion detection systems, log analysis, and threat intelligence feeds.
-Specify how incidents should be reported and to whom.
-* **Incident Response Procedures:**
-Provide detailed step-by-step procedures for responding to different types of incidents.
-Reference external "Runbooks" that include specific actions, timelines, and decision-making criteria.
-Outline the process for incident triage, containment, eradication, and recovery.
-* **Communication and Notification:**
-Establish communication channels and protocols for internal and external stakeholders.
-Clearly define who should be notified during an incident and at what stage.
-Specify the methods and frequency of communication, including reporting templates and escalation procedures.
-* **Resources and Contacts:**
-Compile a list of internal and external resources required during incident response.
-This includes contact details for key personnel, service providers, law enforcement, incident response teams, and legal counsel.
-Include information on system inventories, network diagrams, and technical documentation.
-* **Legal and Regulatory Considerations:**
-Address legal and regulatory requirements related to incident response, including data protection laws, breach notification obligations, and evidence handling procedures.
-Ensure compliance with relevant industry standards and regulations.
-* **Training and Awareness:**
-Outline training and awareness programs for incident response team members and other employees.
-Provide guidance on recognizing and reporting security incidents, handling sensitive data, and adhering to incident response procedures.
-* **Testing and Review:**
-Include plans for regular testing and exercising the IRP to ensure its effectiveness.
-Conduct tabletop exercises, simulations, and penetration testing to validate the plan.
-Schedule periodic reviews and updates to incorporate lessons learned and emerging threats.
-* **Document Retention:**
-Define the retention and disposal policies for incident-related documentation, including logs, reports, and evidence.
-Ensure compliance with legal and regulatory requirements.

-Remember that an IRP should be a living document, regularly reviewed and updated to reflect changes in the organization's IT environment, emerging threats, and lessons learned from previous incidents.
-Collaboration and coordination with relevant stakeholders are crucial for maintaining an effective incident response capability, and this document should be reviewed and updated at least yearly.
+The [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md) goes into much more detail of what should be included in your Awesome Incident Response Plan (IRP)

 ### 2. Ensure you are logging the correct events: